emmettrm/RocketConfigurationVisualizer/README.md

 7. make engine able to run with lower contour resolution
 8. look into making solveMach run faster
 9. code thrust level so it can do a linear sweep that is O(n) rather than the current O(nlog(n)) method

+major things to do:
+make rocket simulator with rocketpy complete overhall of equations check output curves to other caluculators to verify data accuracy look into making CEA run faster somehow(either by writing my own CEA wrapper of modifying one of the existing ones) code thrust level so it can do a linear sweep that is O(n) rather than the current O(nlog(n)) method code a UI that is easy to distribute, intuitive to use, and has full functionallity add 1d regen cooling channel caluclator(in progress by emmett) add film cooling calculation capabilities calculate flow seperation calculate combustion instability modes

 eventually
 1. get ansyst o run through python